-Business professionals who invest in sustainability and pursue Green Business Certification recognize something important:
+Business professionals who invest in sustainability and pursue Green Business Certification in California recognize something important:

 Running a business that is aligned with their values, operates efficiently, and can differentiate from its competitors just makes good business sense.

 This is just the start.
 There are really many benefits of Green Business Certification:

 - Align your business with your values.
 Most owners of Certified Green Businesses go through the certification process because they already believe that minimizing their environmental impact is the right thing to do.
 Green Business Certification becomes an extension of their values and helps them to make sure that they are doing all that they can to operate sustainably.

 - Use a framework to green your business.
 Having worked with countless small businesses on sustainability initiatives, I find that many small business owners lack a comprehensive strategy.
 Often, some important elements might be in place (such as waste reduction through a recycling program) while others (such as water conservation) are overlooked.
 The Green Business Program (GBP) provides a sustainability framework that ensures that a business is looking at its impact in several key areas.
 I have yet to meet a business, no matter how much it’s already doing with sustainability, that doesn’t find opportunities for improvement by using the program checklist!

 - Identify cost savings.
 Fortunately, implementing green practices in your business can also help you save money.
 For example, energy efficient lighting can reduce your energy bill, saving water can reduce your water bill, and recycling and composting can help reduce your garbage bill.